 Changing your catch & pass practises is always a good way to add variety into your sessions.
 This practise is not only different but the defenders are putting pressure on the attackers from a variety of angles

-Come on, let's see where the space is and hold it boo.
-Good shot.
-Not good execution red.
-Okay good coming in.
-I was just trying to just alter the type of Defense.
-So whether or not it was narrow and pressing hard or coming in from your wit.
-So we had some space in the middle that we could attack at but really it was just about pressing off the line and then coping with having less time thinking time.
-I what you're pressing off the line.
+Come on, let's see where the space is and hold it. boo good shot not good execution red Okay, good coming in.
+I was just trying to just old to the type of Defense.
+So whether or not it was narrow and pressing hard or coming in from your wits so we had some space in the middle that we could attack at but really it was just about pressing off the line and then coping with having less time thinking time.
+I want your pressing off the line.
 Yeah, really, press hard off the line.
 Please boo good.
 Blue nice ball.
-Nice ball read it was okay.
+Nice ball red give her something.
 Nice.
-Well held Alex good - yeah.
+Well held Alex good death.
+Yeah.
 When does it generally work better?
-The basics of done well, definitely.
+The basics of them well, definitely.
 Yeah accuracy.
-Holy death whatever taking on it Pace.
+Holy death but ever taken on it Pace.
 Yeah, if the ball carries positive generally most people are positive with him.
 Yeah what anyone else that's it.
 Tell tell me what you want.
 Tell people what you want.

 Making good decisions around the contact area is a tricky area to coach, Howard Graham from Harlequins explains some of the key factors in what to coach players when focusing on continuity, beating players and offloading to keep the ball in play

 Adding variety into your sessions keeps players interested as they learn new skills or try to improve key techniques but in a different way.
 Patrick O'Grady from London Irish explain why he uses different sized balls

 Scotlands clever score from the line out v Ireland was a great example of coaches or players being innovative and looking at new ways to do things.
 This clip shows a few slightly different uses for placing your scrum half at the front of the line out.
 It is just ideas and about pushing the boundaries of the laws